 Rachel Miller – What isn’t been said in your organisation?

-You are perfectly placed as an #ICnewbies to get out around the business, understand the frustrations and challenges faced by colleagues, all of which act as the noise around our communications.
+You’re perfectly placed as an #ICnewbies to get out around the business, understand the frustrations and challenges faced by colleagues, all of which act as the noise around our communications.
 We know what messages are going out to the business but I think it’s fair to say many of us get too caught up at our desks and don’t spend enough time out with our audiences.

 Don’t forget about your leadership team, they need to be seen, heard and the golden nugget, listen to their employees.
 You could put together an annual plan where your leadership team visits different areas of the business, spending 1-2 hours with colleagues without interruptions and listening to what people have to say.
-This will help to fill the gap in what isn’t been said by removing some of the barriers that exist within the organisation.
+This will help to fill the gap in what isn’t been said by removing some barriers that exist within the organisation.
 You can then track questions and common themes and build responses into your regular communications or follow up with to make sure colleagues know the leadership team are listening to them.

 Jo Hooper – Just be human

 As someone who suffered from work-related anxiety in the past, I’m always interested in hearing ways internal communication can help change the way we talk about mental health in the workplace.
-Jo only had a 15-minute lightning talk slot yet her messages really hit home about talking openly, honestly and ultimately, just be human.
+Jo only had a 15-minute lightning talk slot yet her messages really hit home about talking openly, honestly and ultimately, just to be human.

-It’s worth thinking about your own wellbeing communications and how you might need to step away from the corporate style and tone to make the language appropriate.
-As Jo highlighted, we aren’t councillors and rather than worrying all the time about saying the wrong thing just be human.
+It’s worth thinking about your own wellbeing, communications and how you might need to step away from the corporate style and tone to make the language appropriate.
+As Jo highlighted, we aren’t councillors and rather than worrying all the time about saying the wrong thing must be human.
 When it comes to wellbeing communications, take a step back and think to yourself ‘Does this sound like something my friend would say to me’?

-We should be working closely with our HR colleagues to help provide practical and useful guidance, especially to line managers.
+We should work closely with our HR colleagues to help provide practical and useful guidance, especially to line managers.
 Rather than providing loads of resources hidden on the intranet go simpler with suggestions such as meeting a colleague coming back to work for a coffee outside the office and walk in with them, clearing down their inbox and letting them know to ease any apprehensions or even dropping a simple call to see how they would their first morning back to be.

-Everyone has the opportunity in #ChangingTheConvo, whether it’s asking the question why or walking the floor to listen to what really matters for your colleagues.
+Everyone has the opportunity in #ChangingTheConvo, whether it’s asking why or walking the floor to listen to what really matters for your colleagues.
 I appreciate conferences aren’t everyone’s cup of tea so I’ll be looking at more ways to support #ICnewbies beforehand with some help pre-event networking tips and events.

-My personal thanks to everyone involved in making the conference happen and to all of the fantastic speakers, sadly I couldn’t fit all of them into this post.
+My personal thanks to everyone involved in making the conference happen and to all the fantastic speakers, sadly I couldn’t fit all of them into this post.